Universal-Team/db/docs/_ds/nintellivision.md

 systems:
 - DS
 title: Nintellivision
-update_notes: '<p dir="auto">V4.9 : 01-Feb-2024 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V5.0 : 06-Mar-2024 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Improved cheat database selection - after selecting cheats, just press START
-  to reset and apply cheats directly on the cheat picker screen.</li>

-  <li>Improved bankswitching/paged roms so that partially filled banks can be switched
-  (some recent homebrews require this).</li>

-  <li>Updated internal database so more games load and run properly without tweaks.</li>
+  <li>New splash screen jingle.</li>

+  <li>Boosted audio output by almost 25% so you don''t have to max out your DS volume.</li>

+  <li>New audio ramp down/up to help soften (and partially eliminate) audio pops/clicks
+  when transitioning in and out of a game to the menus.</li>

-  <li>Minor cleanups across the board as time permitted.</li>
+  <li>Minor cleanup and tweaks as time permitted.</li>

   </ul>'
-updated: '2024-02-01T12:58:51Z'
+updated: '2024-03-07T11:43:01Z'
-version: '4.9'
+version: '5.0'
-version_title: Version 4.9
+version_title: Version 5.0
 ---